-What is an F1 steering wheel made of?
+What is a F1 car steering wheel made of?

 There are a number of materials used in a steering wheel, but the main materials are carbon fibre, fibreglass, silicon, titanium and copper.
 Those five components are the main ingredients of the several hundred individual parts that form the bigger components inside an F1 steering wheel.
 The majority of those components – the circuitry, the circuit boards, the carbon enclosure, the quick release, the electrical connectors and the steering itself – are built in-house in our factory in Brackley.
 Only two components, the central display and the underlying circuit board, are not built in Brackley as they are common parts shared by all teams.

-Are the drivers involved in the design process of a steering wheel?
+Are the drivers involved in the design process of an F1 car steering wheel?

 Yes, in fact they’re quite heavily involved in the design process because the wheels are custom-built to their individual needs.
 Both the ergonomics of the wheel, and the physical layout of the shape and the grips are fitted to their hands, and the way they like to interact with the steering wheel.
 Those changes are not just made at the beginning of the season.
 The steering wheel design is a continuous process.
 During the season, drivers might ask for changes to the grips and the layout of the buttons and switches – based on the individual demands of the driver and the track layout.

-How many steering wheels does a driver have?
+How many steering wheels does a Formula 1 driver have?

 Over the course of a season, each driver will get three to four wheels.
 One wheel takes about 80 hours to build.
 Mechanical designers, electrical designers and wiring technicians are involved in the design and build process.